onaio/sqitch-migrations-template/README.md

-# UNICEF Philippines Data Migrations
+# ProjectName Data Migrations
-These database migrations can be used to set up the data warehouse for UNICEF Philippines.
+These database migrations can be used to set up the data warehouse for ProjectName.
 Changes to this data warehouse should be added to this sqitch project as new migrations.

 ## Testing Database migrations